elixir-lang/elixir/lib/elixir/pages/getting-started/structs.md

 ** (MatchError) no match of right hand side value: %{}
 ```

+For more details on creating, updating, and pattern matching structs, see the documentation for `%/2`.

 ## Structs are bare maps underneath

 Structs are simply maps with a "special" field named `__struct__` that holds the name of the struct: